Comcast/xml-selector/README.md

 #### Node.parentNode

 The parent Node of this Node.
+If this Node has no parent, this property is null.
+The property will only be null for top-level nodes such as Documents or DocumentFragments, attribute (Attr) nodes, or detached nodes.

+#### Node.previousSibling

+The sibling Node immediate preceding this Node in the document tree.
+This property is null in the case of no previous sibling.